Saktao2/Files-dist/README.md

 ### 🛠️ Usage

-1. Build the Project, To bundle and optimize the files, run  run:
+1. Build the Project, To bundle and optimize the files,  run:
    ```bash
    npx webpack